LD&ECR Class D: History

 The Lancashire, Derbyshire and East Coast Railway (LD&ECR) was a line whose primary business was carrying coal from the mines in northern Derbyshire and northern Nottinghamshire to places such as Lincoln for onward shipment by other railways.
 Accordingly, the LD&ECR needed powerful locomotives capable of hauling these heavy trains.
 Since the line opened in 1895, the coal trains had been in the hands of the capable 0-6-2T locomotives of LD&ECR Class A, which eventually totalled 18; but after 1902, when the LD&ECR began to run their trains over the Great Central Railway (GCR) to Grimsby Docks, it became apparent that the Class A locomotives were too small for the long-distance trains; in particular, they needed to stop at Market Rasen for additional water.

 In March 1903, Kitson & Co., the Leeds locomotive builders, were asked to quote for three 0-8-0 tender locomotives; at the time, they were building the first three of the Class 8A 0-8-0s for the GCR.
 This order was cancelled in April 1903 because the Grimsby line was unsuitable for such locomotives.
-The LD&ECR Locomotive Superintendent, Robert A. Thom, therefore prepared a design for a tank locomotive larger than Class A, and as with all previous LD&ECR locomotives, they were built by Kitson & Co.
+The LD&ECR Locomotive Superintendent Robert A. Thom therefore prepared a design for a tank locomotive larger than Class A, and as with all previous LD&ECR locomotives they were built by Kitson & Co.
 They were not much more powerful than Class A, the main differences being an increased coal and water capacity.
-This necessitated the use of an additional carrying axle at the rear, giving the 0-6-4T wheel arrangement.
+This necessitated the use of an additional carrying axle at the rear, making them 0-6-4T.

 The initial order comprised six locomotives, which were delivered in May and June 1904, and they formed Class D on the LD&ECR.
-Proving satisfactory, a further three were ordered, again from Kitsons; but by the time that they were delivered in December 1906, the LD&ECR was in the middle of negotiations with the GCR which would lead to the LD&ECR being taken over by the GCR at the start of 1907; these three were paid for by the GCR.
-There were some detail differences between these and the first six: in particular, they were fitted with water scoops so that, on suitably equipped routes, the tanks could be replenished without stopping.
+Proving satisfactory, a further three were ordered, again from Kitsons; However by the time that they were delivered in December 1906, the LD&ECR was in the middle of negotiations with the GCR which would lead to them being taken over at the start of 1907; these three were paid for by the GCR.
+There were some detail differences between these and the first six: in particular, they were fitted with water scoops so that on suitably equipped routes, the tanks could be replenished without stopping.
 On the GCR, watertroughs were at Eckington, between Sheffield and Staveley; and at Charwelton, between Leicester and Woodford.

-Initially they were based at Tuxford, but by 1921, four of them had been sent to the LD&ECR's other depot at Langwith Junction.
+Initially they were based at Tuxford, but by 1921 four of them had been sent to the LD&ECR's other depot at Langwith Junction.
 They performed well on the coal trains for which they had been designed; a typical load from Langwith Junction to Grimsby was 45 coal wagons and a brake van, totalling 744 LT.
-After the GCR takeover, more were required; and the opportunity was taken to update the design.
+After the GCR takeover more engines were required, and the opportunity was taken to update the design.
 Thom assisted John G. Robinson, the GCR's Locomotive Superintendent, in preparing the design of a new 2-6-4T which appeared in 1914 as GCR Class 1B.